 This temporary memory is intended to be primarily used by the boot loader as a stack.
 After this stack is available, the boot loader can switch to using C functions.
-This temporary stack should be used to do only the minimal initialization that needs to be done before memory can be initialized by the next call into the FSP.
+This temporary stack should be used to do only the minimal initialization that needs to be done before memory is initialized by FspInitEntry API.